rdpeng/daprocedures/lists/Rpackage_preflight.md

 9. In File browser, click on the package name to go to the top level directory
 10. Click “Build” tab in environment browser
 14. Click More ---> “Configure Build Tools…”
-15. Check “Generate documentation with Roxygen”
+15. Check “Generate documentation with Roxygen” (use the default values)
 16. Check “Build & Reload” in the Roxygen Options —> Click OK
 17. Click OK in Project Options